QCDAO/qcdao-docs/overview.md

 ## **5. Proposal Requirements**

 To maintain rigorous quality and transparency, proposals must include essential information such as detailed descriptions, milestone structures, funding needs, and openness levels.
-Proposers must also provide verified identities through LinkedIn or ORCID and present their work in accessible formats like whitepapers, demo videos, or app links.
+Proposers must also provide verified identities through LinkedIn or ORCID and present their work in accessible formats like whitepapers, demo videos, and/or app links.
 These requirements ensure both accountability and clarity for voters evaluating the project.
+Each application to be expert or project proposal will need to be approved before appearing to voters.

-Large Language Models can also be used to generate readable summaries for busy voters, improving the community’s ability to quickly understand and assess technical proposals.
+Large Language Models will also be used to generate readable summaries for busy voters, improving the community’s ability to quickly understand and assess technical proposals.
 This helps streamline the review process and increases participation without sacrificing scientific depth or clarity.

 Each proposal must include: